mattvenn/tt07-vga-clock/docs/info.md

 Races the beam!
 Font is pre generated and loaded into registers.
 6 bit colour keeps register count low.

+Every minute the colours cycle.

 ## How to test

 Hook up a VGA monitor to the outputs and provide a clock at 31.5 MHz.

-Connect the 6 bit colour output up with resistors to make a R2R DAC.
-See the circuit here: https://github.com/mattvenn/6bit-pmod-vga
+Adjust time with the inputs[2:0], and choose the type of VGA PMOD with the input[3].

 ## External hardware

-R2R DAC - you can use one of these VGA PMODs:
+VGA PMOD - you can use one of these VGA PMODs:

 * https://github.com/mole99/tiny-vga
 * https://github.com/TinyTapeout/tt-vga-clock-pmod